geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-12-15/meeting-transcript.md

 Yeah, OK, I can work on a lot of that.
 I can also another like kind of what I should really add to the jit is just make sure that it runs, like, Like, two runs have the same schedule cast before we JIT them?
 Things without the JIT should be a lot faster now that we have schedule cast.

 ##### **Chenyu** [[00:08:17](https://www.youtube.com/watch?v=_mJIF112c5k&t=497)]
-It's just tricky if you want to do the bird training.
+It's just tricky if you want to do the BERT training.
 I tried that without JIT, and it's, I don't know, it's very slow.
 It's still really slow.
 So, I let it run overnight so that I at least have something to compare with.
 But no, it's just too slow.

 ##### **Nimlgen** [[00:08:36](https://www.youtube.com/watch?v=_mJIF112c5k&t=516)]
 Okay.